confluentinc/ksql/docs/api.rst

    **LIST QUERIES, SHOW QUERIES**

-   :>json string statementText: The ksql statement for which the result is being returned.
+   :>json string statementText: The KSQL statement whose result is being returned.
    :>json array  queries: List of queries.
    :>json string queries[i].queryString: The text of the statement that started the query.
-   :>json string queries[i].kafkaTopic: The topic that the query is writing into.
+   :>json string queries[i].sinks: The streams and tables being written to by the query.
-   :>json string queries[i].id.id: The query id.
+   :>json string queries[i].id: The query ID.

    **LIST PROPERTIES, SHOW PROPERTIES**

-   :>json string statementText: The ksql statement for which the result is being returned.
+   :>json string statementText: The KSQL statement whose result is being returned.
-   :>json map    properties: The properties the ksql server runs queries with.
+   :>json map    properties: The KSQL server query properties.
-   :>json string properties[<property-name>]: The value of the property named by property-name.
+   :>json string properties[``property-name``]: The value of the property named by ``property-name``.

    **DESCRIBE**

-   :>json string  statementText: The ksql statement for which the result is being returned.
+   :>json string  statementText: The KSQL statement whose result is being returned.
    :>json string  sourceDescription.name: The name of the stream or table.
    :>json array   sourceDescription.readQueries: The queries reading from the stream or table.
    :>json array   sourceDescription.writeQueries: The queries writing into the stream or table